TreeMama/iSeaTree-React-Prototype/README.md

 ## Releasing app to the App Store (iOS)

+Expo documentation continually refers to building for Testflight.
+That's incorrect.
+You build for the App Store (specifically appstoreconnect.apple.com).
+Maybe you release a build on Testflight, maybe you don't.
+Maybe you release it straight to the App Store.
+Maybe you don't release it anywhere because Apple review finds problems, or because you want to include a new feature.
+But every time, you're building for upload to App Store Connect.

+There are threeo parts to putting an app into the App Store: generating a signing profile, generating an App Store entry, and putting a particular build into the store.
+Expo will automate all of these phases.
+Their toolset and documentation handles the first two as one step.
+Expo will also attempt to pull down defining information from App Store Connect (specifically, the distribution certificate and the signing profile) on each build, to make sure that Expo is using current information.

 Builds happen on the Expo server, using Fastlane.
 Your Info.plist is created by Expo, based on the values in `app.json`.

 ### One-time setup on your Apple developer account

 Create app-specific password in developer account, if you want.
 Hal tried but the Expo build tools weren't able to authenticate using the app-specific password.